 Those children with English as an additional language or children who have an action plan with targets relating to reading may have specific additional activities which will aid the development of their reading.
-These activities will either be done individually or in a small group supported by a TA.
+These activities will either be done individually, in a small group supported by a TA, or through utilising technological packages designed for targeting Literacy improvement.